panu-kangas/panu-kangas/README.md

 ### Little bit about me 😎

-👨‍🎓 I'm studying coding at Hive Helsinki (read more about the education here: https://www.hive.fi/en/about-hive/)
+👨‍🎓 I'm a Hive Helsinki graduate from 2025 (read more about the education here: https://www.hive.fi/en/about-hive/)

+📱 I'm currently working as an embedded software developer Trainee at Nokia.
+My work is mainly focused around Nokia's 5G network product

-🎭 I was a musical theatre actor for 10 years, but now I'm changing career to IT.
-You might have heard my voice listening to audio books in Finnish, since I've narrated over 100 of them 🤓
+🎭 Before my IT career I was a musical theatre actor for 10 years.
+You might have heard my voice listening to audio books in Finnish; I've narrated over 100 of them 🤓

 🔥 Super hyped and passionate about coding and computer science!

-🤩 Dreaming of landing an awesome job in IT-industry.
+👾 I'm especially interested in game development, which I do as a hobby for now

 <br/>